 Ernst’s achievements in the business world are extensive, as he utilizes his experiences and accomplishments to teach his students in the classroom.
 A member of Georgetown McDonough faculty since 1987, Ernst created the Global Business Fellows program with the School of Foreign Service for undergraduates in both schools and launched the Global Business Experience for those students.
-To help expand Georgetown’s mission to those in Latin America, he also serves as managing director of the university’s Latin American Board, for which he directs the Global Competitiveness Leadership and the Innovation in Leadership and Government programs, as well as new management development programs.
+To help expand Georgetown’s mission to those in Latin America, he also serves as managing director of the university’s Latin American Board and executive director of Georgetown's Latin America Leadership Program, for which he directs the Global Competitiveness Leadership and the Innovation in Leadership and Government programs, as well as new management development programs.

 Watch a video played at the ceremony featuring Ernst and the alumni who received John Carroll Awards.